KeithLin724/NYCU_Edge_AI_SGLang/README.md

 ## Notes

-- Results will be saved to `result_tput.csv` and `result_ppl.csv`.
+- Experiment results will be saved as `result_tput.csv` (throughput) and `result_ppl.csv` (perplexity).
-- You can modify model or dataset parameters at the top of each script.
+- You can adjust model or dataset parameters at the top of each script to suit your needs.
-- If you encounter CUDA out-of-memory errors, try reducing the batch size or sequence length.
+- If you encounter CUDA out-of-memory errors:
+  - Try reducing the batch size or sequence length.
+  - You can also tune server flags in `run_server.sh` for better memory management.
+See the [SG-Lang hyperparameter tuning guide](https://docs.sglang.ai/backend/hyperparameter_tuning.html) for more details.

 ---